vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ![image](/assets/2025-10-26/020.png)

-Next, in the sidebar, under *Features*, we click on *Incoming Webhooks*.
+Next, on the sidebar, under *Features*, we click on *Incoming Webhooks*.
 We turn on the *Activate Incoming Webhooks* toggle switch.

 Then, we create a new webhook and copy the URL.
 We will need it when building our Peakboard app.